luhipi/sarvey/docs/_sources/installation.rst.txt

 .. note::

-    Timeseries has been tested with Python 3.6+., i.e., should be fully compatible to all Python versions from 3.6 onwards.
+    SARvey has been tested with Python 3.6+., i.e., should be fully compatible to all Python versions from 3.6 onwards.

 .. _pip: https://pip.pypa.io